 “I add more variety to the diet by rotating in Small Batch raw meaty bone and organ meat blends, Nature’s Variety Instinct raw food, or Stella and Chewy’s raw food.
 I also use these when I travel, and it makes feeding raw on the road very easy.
-I supplement with Natural Eggshell Membrane (joint protection), fish oil, and periodically with Platinum Performance Plus or Platinum “Bits”.
+I supplement with Natural Eggshell Membrane (joint protection) and fish oil.

 Feeding a raw diet may seem daunting at first, and it will require some investigation and some adjustment.
 But once you become more familiar with feeding raw, you will wonder why it seemed such a challenge at first!
 Diet is the cornerstone of health, and feeding an appropriate raw diet will provide your dog with an excellent foundation.